 Read our extensive article on corporate tax deadlines as well as some end-of-year tax tips from our CPAs.

-Limited liability companies have until May 17, 2021 to file, and the same goes for self-employed professionals who are organized as sole proprietors.
+Single member limited liability companies have until May 17, 2021 to file, and the same goes for self-employed professionals who are organized as sole proprietors.